sanger-pathogens/ariba/README.md

-For example, you could specify an exact version of a Samtools executable (assuming BASH) that you compiled and downloaded in your home directory:
+For example, you could specify an exact version of a Samtools executable that you compiled and downloaded in your home directory (assuming BASH):

     export ARIBA_SAMTOOLS=$HOME/samtools-1.2/samtools